JohnHeitman/Hello-World/README.md

 > **DOES ANYONE KNOW HOW TO RUN THIS PROGRAM?**

 ## Files Used
+A CVP graph was used in the makeing of HELLO_WORLD This graph was created using Power BI in my Manegerial Accounting course this semester!

-*data* :some people would say this is too much data actually
+[MANEGERIALPOWERBI.PDF](ManegerialPowerBI.pdf) :some people would say this is too much data actually

 ## Additional Documentation